 The reality is that, while technology has enhanced our lives in many ways, it has also made us increasingly dependent on a complex supply chain and infrastructure that is vulnerable to disruption by everything from weather to civil unrest.

 Lutton's Ace Hardware, Sisters Drug Co. and Bi-Mart are all participating in National Emergency Preparedness Month efforts.
-They have put up in-store displays that feature information and check-lists for emergency preparedness supplies, and they offer those supplies conveniently, so it's easy to put together
+They have put up in-store displays that feature information and check-lists for emergency preparedness supplies, and they offer those supplies conveniently, so it's easy to put together a kit.

 "All you do is go in and get the check-off list and get the things you need," McGowan said.